Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Implementation

 \subsection{Downlink Monitoring}

-We note that while downlink decoding plays a role in this process, it is not the main contribution of this paper and will not be discussed in detail.
-There are many downlink receiver implementations already available \cite{erni_adaptover_2022, falkenberg_falcon_2019, bui_owl_2016, ross_towards_2023}, and we use XYZ\footnotemark{} as a base for our downlink sniffer.
+While downlink decoding plays a role in this process, it is not the primary contribution of this paper and is therefore not discussed in detail.
+Several downlink receiver implementations already exist \cite{erni_adaptover_2022, erni_glados_2025, falkenberg_falcon_2019, bui_owl_2016, ross_towards_2023}.
+We build our downlink sniffer on top of \cite{erni_glados_2025} and refer the reader to that work for a detailed description of the receiver design and implementation.

-The main feature of this downlink receiver is the ability to decode multiple cells in parallel on a single SDR device.
-It continuously tracks multiple cells from the same operator or different operators in parallel.
-This is achieved by splitting the single IQ stream from SDR into multiple parallel streams using our software channelizer implementation.
-Our implementation is an efficient implementation of overlap save filtering ~\cite{borgerding_turning_2006}, using FFTW3 and AVX instructions.